 The Charitable Trust also manages two restricted funds:

-LE Sutton Award – an annual award to a surveying graduate or survey to undertake a research project associated with real estate and the built environment.
+LE Sutton Award – an annual award to a surveying graduate or surveyor to undertake a research project associated with real estate and the built environment.
 A new partnership has been formed with the Cambridge Institute of Sustainability Leadership (part of Cambridge University) to provide a scholarship for a Master of Studies in Interdisciplinary Design for the Built Environment.
 We are delighted to announce two scholarships have been awarded for 2020.

 Sydney Smith Award – an annual award is available to any surveying undergraduate who is suffering financial hardship.
 Contact has been made with all of the principal cognate Universities making the award available.